puppetlabs-toy-chest/wash/website/content/docs/_index.md

 The `wash` command can be invoked on its own to enter a Wash shell.

-Invoking `wash` starts the daemon as part of the process, then enters your current system shell with shortcuts configured for Wash subcommands.
+Invoking `wash` starts the daemon as part of the process, then enters your current system shell with shortcuts configured for Wash commands.
 All the [`wash server`](#wash-server) settings are also supported with `wash` except `socket`; `wash` ignores that setting and creates a temporary location for the socket.

 ### wash clear

 Wash caches most operations.
-If the resource you're querying appears out-of-date, use this subcommand to reset the cache for resources at or contained within the specified path.
+If the resource you're querying appears out-of-date, use this command to reset the cache for resources at or contained within the specified path.
 Defaults to the current directory if a path is not specified.

 ### wash exec